yatendra2001/twitterGPT/README.md

 ```

 To know more extensively about how to contribute to this project, read our [Contribution Guide](https://github.com/yatendra2001/TwitterGPT/blob/master/CONTRIBUTING.md).

+## Community

+You can chat with the community [here](https://discord.gg/7udyaThamZ).
+Feel free to ask questions and share your ideas about the project.

+Remember, the best way to gain contributions is by being respectful and welcoming to new contributors.

 ## License

 The project is released under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 The license can be found [here](LICENSE).